dentarg/auth0-blog/_posts/2017-12-02-angular-2-authentication.markdown

 ![Exclusive Daily Deals](https://cdn.auth0.com/blog/angular2-auth-dd/secret-deals.png)

-You just wrote and authenticated an Angular 2.0 app.
+You just wrote and authenticated an Angular app.
 Congrats!

 ## Conclusion

-Angular 2 is finally out and ready for prime time.
+Angular is finally out and ready for prime time.
 It's been a long time coming, but it's finally here and I couldn't be more excited.
-In this tutorial, we looked at some of the ways you can write Angular 2 components and services.
-We implemented token based authentication with Auth0 and Lock.
+In this tutorial, we looked at some of the ways you can write Angular components and services.
+We implemented token based authentication with Auth0.
 But that's just scratching the surface.

-Angular 2 provides a lot of great features out of the box like pipes, i18n, and much more.
-Auth0 can help secure your Angular 2 apps with not just state of the art authentication, but enhanced features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more. <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up</a> today so you can focus on building features unique to your app.
+Angular provides a lot of great features out of the box like pipes, i18n, and much more.
+Auth0 can help secure your Angular apps with not just state of the art authentication, but enhanced features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more. <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up</a> today so you can focus on building features unique to your app.